tardypad/dotfiles/README.md

 | xdg             | X Window interoperability |
 | zsh             | shell                     |

-See each individual tool folder README for more information.
+See each individual tool folder README for more information about versions, extensions, plugins,...

 All tools are configured to use the dark [Solarized](http://ethanschoonover.com/solarized) color palette.

 Most keybindings are minimalized to keep only relevant ones and configured to be as much vim-like as possible.

 Colors and keybindings usage try to be consistent across tools.